-Deals of the day-Equiniti Group, Valeo, Dow Chemical, NRG, Shell
+Deals of the day-Mergers and acquisitions

 ** Australia and New Zealand Banking Group is near a deal to sell its Malaysian banking stake to a pension fund and exit the Southeast Asian nation, sources familiar with the matter said, in a transaction that could be worth around $900 million.

-** NRG Energy Inc said it was targeting asset sales of up to $4 billion as part of an agreement with activist investors Elliott Management and Bluescape Energy Partners to cut costs and reduce debt.

-** Building maintenance and janitorial services provider ABM Industries Inc said it would buy privately held rival GCA Services Group for about $1.25 billion in cash and stock to enhance its presence in the education and commercial markets.
+** Janitorial services provider ABM Industries Inc said it would buy privately held rival GCA Services Group for about $1.25 billion, more than tripling revenue at its high-margin business that provides services to schools and colleges.

 ** German state-backed lender NordLB is preparing a sale of its property lender Deutsche Hypothekenbank as it seeks to repair its balance sheet following heavy writedowns related to its exposure to bad shipping loans, people close to the matter said.

 ** Slovenia hopes to get European Commission approval to postpone the sale of its largest bank, state-owned Nova Ljubljanska Banka (NLB), until the end of 2020, sources close to the matter said.
-(Compiled by Diptendu Lahiri in Bengaluru)
+(Compiled by Ahmed Farhatha and Diptendu Lahiri in Bengaluru)